Ignacio A. Santos School of Medicine: Program

 The undergraduate medical program divides into basic medical sciences, clinical sciences and social service, emphasizing basic concepts of sciences and humanities, as well as structure and normal and abnormal function of the human body, always in a biological, psychological and social context.

 The method that is used in most of the courses is PBL (problem based learning), where the teacher adopts the role of tutor, working with small groups of 6-8 students.
 This method requires that the students define the fields of knowledge that they have to study and learn to solve health problems.
 This methodology seeks to develop the following skills: self learning, clinical reasoning, teamwork and self-evaluation.

 The first two years correspond to the phase of basic science, which are studied mostly in Tec's main campus.
 Between the third and third year, the phase of basic medical sciences is held at the Medical Complex Hospital San José Tec Monterrey.
 The third stage of the program takes place in the form of quarterly modules, fifth until sixth year and is known as the stage of clinical sciences.

 Admission

 In Mexico the study of General Medicine is done at the undergraduate level.
-Those who aim to be part of EMIS are able to apply after graduating from high school with an average start age between 18–20 years.
+Those who aim to be part of EMIS are able to apply after graduating from high school with an average start age between 18 and 20 years.
 The following steps are required to do so.

 At first is required to get an average greater than 85 in high school studies,which is a majority of A+ in almost all the subjects.
-After the first requirement is fulfilled the next step is to get a score on the Scholastic Aptitude Test (PAA) Admission to the Institute, exceeding 1350 points.
+After the first requirement is fulfilled the next step is to get a score on the Scholastic Aptitude Test (PAA) Admission to the institute, exceeding 1350 points.